IMT is fueled by the power of partnerships.

 —Jessica E. Boehland, Senior Program Officer, Environment, The Kresge Foundation

-As IMT continues its work of advancing energy-efficient buildings in 2018, we are grateful for and committed to our many partners and friends.
+As IMT continues its work of advancing energy-efficient buildings, we are grateful for and committed to our many partners and friends.
 It will take all of us to achieve the transformative impact we so urgently need.
 Working in partnership, we have the power to do so.